Network for Africa’s Founder and Trustee, Rebecca Tinsley reflects on the work carried out by N4A and our partners in Rwanda:

 Our counsellors/counselors have also been on a journey of discovery, facing their own trauma as they learn the tricks of the trade, helping others.
 We are proud to support these resourceful and resilient young people.

 This project costs money, however, and we are grateful for any donations to make this work possible.
-Please click the arrow on the right to support us.
+Please click the DONATE button at the top of this page to support us.